Studies

 • Printing industry: approx. 7,100 companies with around 115,000 employees

-• Advertising industry, media planners and designers: approx. 160,000 employees
+• Advertising industry, media planners, and designers: approx. 160,000 employees

-• Paper production: approx. 40,000 jobs
+• Paper manufacturing: approx. 40,000 jobs

 • Ink production: approx. 25,000 employees

-• Advertising leaflet delivery: approx. 200,000 employees*.
+• Door drop delivery: approx. 200,000 employees*.

 • Direct distribution: more than 100,000 deliverers

-* of which approx. 150,000 are marginally employed, of these approx. ¼ are pensioners.1
+* of which approx. 150,000 are part-time employees, of these approx. ¼ are retirees.1